Isaac-Pruett/BROS/README.md

 ---
 In Development.

 BROS is a framework for developing programs and processes that talk to each other using [Zenoh](https://zenoh.io), and have an automated build/launch process by using [Nix](https://nixos.org) flakes.
 It enables the user to use modern package managers ([cargo](https://doc.rust-lang.org/cargo/), [uv](https://docs.astral.sh/uv/)) with Zenoh's extremely fast Inter-Process-Communication.
-Developed initialally as a personal project with intent to use on PolyUAS autonomous drones.
+Developed initialally as a personal project with intent to use on robots and PolyUAS autonomous drones.